mb0/xelf-old/DESIGN.md

 and avoids potentially even more confusion.

 Symbols in literals must be simple alphanumeric names and only allow the underscore as valid punctuation.
-This makes a potentially problematic colon parsing in map literals a non-issue.
+This makes a potentially problematic colon parsing in keyer literals a non-issue.

 Expression Syntax
 -----------------